Sverker the Elder: Origins

 Sverker was a wealthy landowner from Östergötland.
-According to the Westrogothic law (c.
+According to the Västgöta Law (c.
 1240), his father's name was Cornube, but according to the Icelandic Skáldatal, his father's name was Kol.
 A later pedigree has the filiation Kettil – Kol – Kornike (Cornube) – Sverker.
 He rose to power after the extinction of the House of Stenkil in the 1120s.
-The Danish prince Magnus the Strong was acknowledged as king in Götaland for a while, although the extent of his actual power is not clear.
+The Danish prince Magnus Nielsen was acknowledged as king in Götaland for a while, although the extent of his actual power is not clear.
 However, Magnus's involvement in the civil strife in his homeland gave opportunities for Sverker to act.
 According to the partial account of Saxo Grammaticus, "the Swedes, when they heard that Magnus was busy with war in Denmark, took one of their fellow countrymen, a man of modest ancestry by the name of Sverker, as their king; not because they appreciated him in particular, but since they would not stand under the rule of a foreigner."
 From the order of events in Saxo's chronicle, this took place in c.
 1132.